Skip to main content

 “Your maintenance electrician role stood out because it combines fault-finding, preventive work, and safe restarts on active production equipment.”

-Swap vague claims for one concrete task and one result.
-A breaker fault traced, a shutdown completed on time, or a clean first inspection gives the reader something believable to hold onto.
+Replace vague claims with one specific task and its result.
+For example, tracing a breaker fault, completing a shutdown on time, or earning a clean first inspection gives the reader something real to trust.

 See Show proof example